Rohit6251/The-Sparks-Foundation/README.md

 Perform ‘Exploratory Data Analysis’ on dataset ‘Indian Premier League’ ● As a sports analysts, find out the most successful teams, players and factors contributing win or loss of a team.

+Task 6
+Create the Decision Tree classifier and visualize it graphically.